-Worried about your newborn not sleeping enough during the day or at night (unless he’s held)?
-Learn 9 effective tips to try when your baby won’t sleep—a must-read for first-time moms!
+Worried about your newborn not sleeping enough during the day or at night (unless she’s held)?
+Learn 9 effective tips to try when your baby won’t sleep.

 I thought I knew it all.

-I scoured parenting books, browsed through websites, attended childcare and CPR classes.
-Prepared myself for diaper changes and breastfeeding.
+I read parenting books, browsed through websites, and attended CPR and childcare classes.
 I even knew I wouldn’t know everything, but that didn’t stop me from wanting to learn all I could.
 I was ready to have this baby!

 The biggest culprit?
 Sleep deprivation.